inventhouse/statemachine/sled.md

 For convenience, unnecessary fields may be omitted from the end in all cases, 'test' and 'action' commands are not case-sensitive, and named rules will be automatically tagged.

+In addtion to the general options and help that can be printed with `-h/--help`, available tests and actions are documented in `--more-help` and text styling is shown in `--style-help`.

+`F`ormat and `S`ub actions have a few automatic placeholders:
+- `{i}` contains the original input string
+- `{r}` contains the test result; if this is a `match` object, captured groups are available as items, like `{r[G]}`.
+Note that in the `S`ub action, you probably want to use [`re.sub`'s backreferences](https://docs.python.org/3/library/re.html#re.sub) instead of `r`
+- `{s}` offers text styling and colors as attributes; don't forget to return the terminal to normal with `{s.off}`!
+Note that formatting only applies to terminal output and is not emitted when the output is being piped or redirected.

 A detailed example
 ------------------